supabase/realtime/README.md

 DB_QUEUE_TARGET            # {string}     Maximum time to wait for a connection from the pool.
 Defaults to '5000' or 5 seconds.
 See for more info: https://hexdocs.pm/db_connection/DBConnection.html#start_link/2-queue-config.
 DB_QUEUE_INTERVAL          # {string}     Interval to wait to check if all connections were checked out under DB_QUEUE_TARGET.
 If all connections surpassed the target during this interval than the target is doubled.
 Defaults to '5000' or 5 seconds.
 See for more info: https://hexdocs.pm/db_connection/DBConnection.html#start_link/2-queue-config.
 DB_POOL_SIZE               # {string}     Sets the number of connections in the database pool.
 Defaults to '5'.
-SLOT_NAME_SUFFIX           # {string}     If defined, it adds a string to the end of the replication slot, which allows making a random name.
+SLOT_NAME_SUFFIX           # {string}     This is appended to the replication slot which allows making a custom slot name.
 May contain lowercase letters, numbers, and the underscore character.
-Together with `slot_name` should be up to 63 characters long.
-If the name exceeds this limit, it will be truncated to 63 characters.
+Together with the default `supabase_realtime_replication_slot`, slot name should be up to 64 characters long.
 ```